Cascading/Impatient/README.md

 ### Part 5
 * Calculates TF-IDF using an ExpressionFunction
-* Shows how to use a SumBy and a CoGroup
+* Shows how to use a CountBy, SumBy, and a CoGroup
 * Physical plan: 11 Mappers, 9 Reducers

 ### Part 6